 In 2019, the Ohio Department of Medicaid (ODM) launched the Medicaid Managed Care Procurement process with a bold, new vision for Ohio’s Medicaid program – one that focuses on people and not just the business of managed care.
-This is the first structural change since CMS’ approval of Ohio’s program in 2005.
+This is the first structural change since Centers for Medicare & Medicaid Services' (CMS) approval of Ohio’s program in 2005.

-With the implementation of the next generation of Medicaid managed care in Ohio, ODM intends to put the individual at the center of focus and improve the design, delivery, and timeliness of care coordination.
+With the projected implementation of Ohio Medicaid's next generation of managed care on July 1, 2022, ODM intends to put the individual at the center of focus and improve the design, delivery, and timeliness of care coordination.
 This effort depends on the collective implementation of several strategic initiatives, including:

 - Ohio Medicaid Managed Care Procurement